Configure a custom email domain

 A custom email domain allows you to present a branded experience to your end users.
 Email that Okta sends to your end users appears to come from your custom email domain instead of firstname.lastname@example.org.
 You can switch to a different custom domain or revert to the default Okta domain, but you can use only one email domain at a time.

 Okta sends your super admins a confirmation email after your custom domain is configured and operating correctly.
 To ensure continuous operation, Okta polls your custom email domain once every 24 hours.
 If a problem occurs, Okta alerts super admins by email, and Okta-generated emails are sent from the default domain email@example.com until the problem is resolved.

 Only qualified administrators with access to the DNS records of your public custom domain should attempt these procedures.

-Okta strongly recommends that your organization implement the Sender Policy Framework (SPF) to prevent sender address forgery.
+Okta strongly recommends that your organization implement the Sender Policy Framework (SPF) (opens new window) to prevent sender address forgery.
 If you already implement SPF in your custom domain, be aware that you must update the SPF record.

 To configure a custom email domain:

-In the Developer Console, go to Customizations, and then Emails & SMS.
+In the Admin Console, go to Settings and then Emails & SMS.

 Click the Sender: link (Okta firstname.lastname@example.org) near the top of the page.